U.S. Culture Tips

 Greetings and Invitations

 When meeting someone for the first time, Americans usually shake hands and say "Hi," "Pleased to meet you" or "How do you do?"
 When greeting someone you are already acquainted with, you may smile or wave.
 A common greeting is "How are you?"
 The usual response to this question is "I'm fine, thanks"; the person asking generally does not expect a detailed response.
-Similarly, phrases such as "See you later" are just ways of saying goodbye, and does not imply an invitation.
+Similarly, phrases such as "See you later" are just ways of saying goodbye, and do not imply an invitation.

 When receiving an invitation, it is polite to respond as soon as possible to let your host or hostess know whether or not you are able to accept.
 If you are invited to dinner, you should arrive on time.
 You are not expected to bring a gift, but if you wish to show your appreciation, flowers or other small items are appropriate.
-It is not as important to be on time to events such as parties; guests are often late, as no one wants to be the first to arrive.
+It is not as important to be on time for events such as parties; guests are often late, as no one wants to be the first to arrive.

 Internationals often experience frustration in making friends with Americans.
 While Americans are very friendly, it may be difficult to develop a close personal relationship with them.
 Americans have many casual acquaintances, but very few close friends.